-- child care centre, when measured over a 15 minute period, does not exceed the background noise by more than 5 db(A); - ii) that the noise levels comply with the requirement of the Protection of The Environment Operations Act 1997; and - iii) illustrating ways to minimise the impacts of noise on adjoining properties. - b) Direct views to and from neighbouring and surrounding properties shall be minimised through: - appropriate building design and location of outdoor play areas; and - ii) the use of fencing and landscaping buffers.
+Building Form and Character child care centre, when measured over a 15 minute period, does not exceed the background noise by more than 5 db(A);

+- ii) that the noise levels comply with the requirement of the Protection of The Environment Operations Act 1997; and - iii) illustrating ways to minimise the impacts of noise on adjoining properties. - b) Direct views to and from neighbouring and surrounding properties shall be minimised through: - i) appropriate building design and location of outdoor play areas; and - ii) the use of fencing and landscaping buffers.